This neat Scirocco is listed as selling on 2/20/22 for $17,700.

-The 1991-1992 GTI followed the same basic recipe as the 1987 model we saw this past week, but everything was turned up a few notches.
-Starting in the mid 1990 model year, all US bound A2s received the “big bumper” treatment; new smooth aerodynamic covers front and rear.
+The 1991-1992 GTI followed the same basic recipe as the 1987 model the double-overhead cam motor was introduced in, but everything was turned up a few notches.
+Starting in the mid-1990 model year, all US bound A2s received the ‘big bumper’ treatment; new smooth aerodynamic covers front and rear.
 To help to differentiate it a bit, the GTI’s blackened arches were widened.
 Filling those arches were new 15″ wheels from BBS.
 The multi-piece RMs were lightweight and the perfect fit for the design, echoing other contemporary class-leading sports cars such as the M3.
 Volkswagen color-coded the mirrors and rear spoiler to match the car, as well.
-VW also gave the GTI a fresh face with more illumination; quad round lights filled the grill, and foglights illuminated the lower bumper.
+VW also gave the GTI a fresh face with more illumination; quad round lights filled the grill, and foglights were integrated into the lower bumper.
 Prominent GTI 16V badges still encircled the car.

 Power was up to match the heightened looks.
 Now with 2.0 liters of twin-cam fun, the GTI produced 134 horsepower at 5,800 RPMs and 133 lb. ft of torque at 4,400 RPMs.
 Coupled to the close-ratio 5-speed manual, that was good enough to drop 0-60 times below 8 seconds.
 That may not sound like much today, but at the time it was another league of performance compared to the typical economy car.
 Holding you in place were the same heavily-bolstered Recaros that special editions like the ‘Helios’ 1989 Jetta GLI Wolfsburg had enjoyed.

 It was a recipe for success, but these cars were also relatively expensive in period, and fell into the global recession time frame which affected sales of nearly all European marques drastically.
 The general consensus is that around 5,000 of the last of these GTIs were imported, putting their rarity on the level of the M3.
 But because they weren’t M3s, there are far less around today to enjoy and few turn up in stock configuration for a myriad of reasons.
 This example has not been spared that fate, but it still looks worth consideration:

-But while the design was all grown up and modern for the 1980s, the underpinnings were the same; little changed dynamically between the 1981 and 1982 model year, and though upgrades came over the next few years with higher-spec trim and a bit more power, it wasn’t until 1986 that VW coupe fans finally got to rejoice as the addition of the PL 1.8 liter dual-cam inline-4 finally joined the lineup.
+It wasn’t until 1986 that VW coupe fans finally got to rejoice as the addition of the PL 1.8 liter dual-cam inline-4 finally joined the lineup.
 Now with 123 high-revving horsepower, the Scirocco went a bit more like the wind it was named after.
 The wide-ratio, economy-minded gearbox of yore was gone too, replaced by a close-ratio gearbox.
 Like the GTI and GLI, 14″ ‘Teardrop’ wheels and a new bodykit heightened the boy-racer appearance, and the 16V models got all matchy-matchy before the Golf and Jetta, too, with body-colored painted bumpers.